-Waste Watch Ottawa develops and presents evidence based, and informed opinions on how to improve the design and effectiveness of solid waste diversion from disposal policies and programs, and collection and processing activities, including the management of sludges and bio-solids.
-It carries out its mandate by undertaking research, reviewing and re-thinking economic, policy and engineering approaches and trends, both nationally and internationally, in the four “R’s” of reduce, reuse, recycle and rethink.
+WWO develops and presents evidence based, and informed opinions on how to improve the design and effectiveness of solid waste diversion from disposal policies and programs including the management of organic wastes.
+It achieves its mandate by undertaking research, reviewing and re-thinking economic, policy and engineering approaches and trends, both nationally and internationally, in the six “R’s” of rethink/redesign, reduce, reuse, recycle/compost, material recovery and residuals management.

-WWO also examines best waste diversion practices in other cities in Canada and elsewhere, and assesses and uses data and analysis carried out by organizations such as Ontario’s Resource Productivity and Recovery Authority, the Association of Municipalities of Ontario (AMO), the Ontario Municipal Benchmarking Initiative (OMBI), the Canadian Council of Ministers of the Environment, the European Union and other agencies and organizations.
+WWO also examines best waste diversion practices in other cities in Canada and elsewhere, and assesses and uses data and analysis carried out by organizations such as Ontario’s Resource Productivity and Recovery Authority (RPRA), the Association of Municipalities of Ontario (AMO), the Canadian Council of Ministers of the Environment, the European Union and other agencies and organizations.

 WWO continues to interact directly with city council, city councillors, and city staff and with organizations like Ecology Ottawa (https://www.ecologyottawa.ca/) and the Community Associations for Environmental Sustainability (CAFES) (https://www.cafesottawa.ca/) to help ensure that decisions are made with full awareness of the GHG impacts, waste diversion opportunities and of best practices.